 In addition, councils create improved relationships management and employees, which leads to a low strike rate.
 As a result of the positive relationships, employers can negotiate schedules like reduced hours without resulting in layoffs.

 Workers in Germany also accept reduced hours thanks to the Kurzarbeit, which is a fund that supplements employees’ pay from working fewer hours.

 Positives & Negatives of the German Works Council

-The German works council have many benefits for employers and employees.
+The German works council has many benefits for employers and employees.
 These benefits include: